4/29/2020

 speaker

-And let me just add a few things, Alex and Sean, thank you for that response.
-The trading floor, the costs associated with it are roughly around 20 million annually, I believe is what the number is.
-But John Petrowitz or John Pescher can correct me.
-As it relates to the floor products, as you know, back in 2000, we had thresholds associated with them about the viability of their existence.
-And you know, the futures did not meet those thresholds.
+And let me just add a few things.
+Alex and Sean, thank you for that response.
+The trading floor, the costs associated with it are roughly around $20 million annually, I believe is what the number is.
+But John Pesher can correct me.
+As it relates to the floor products, as you know, back in 2000, we had thresholds. associated with them about the viability of their existence.
+And you know the Futures did not meet those thresholds.
 Subsequently, we closed them several years after they did not meet the thresholds.
 We didn't do it right away.
 It was actually many years.
-The options on futures, none of the products meet the threshold today except for one, to my knowledge, and that is Eurodollar options.
-So we are going to continue making sure we maintain our thresholds and our guidelines that we have agreed to many, many years ago.
+The options on Futures, none of the products meet the thresholds today except for one, to my knowledge, and that is Eurodollar options.
+We are going to continue making sure we maintain our thresholds and our guidelines that we have agreed to many, many years ago.
 But most importantly, Alex, as it relates to the trading floor, we will not do anything irrational either way until we know exactly where the health officials and government officials are going to come down as it relates to multiple people getting together in a single location.
 As you know, trading floors and trading environments are very close environments and very difficult with this virus to continue to keep everybody safe.
 You know, I have 54 employees that have to be down there to staff those, and then we have hundreds of traders and clerks that are down there, and we have an obligation to do the right thing and not overreact either way.
 So we'll make those decisions with government officials and health officials as time goes on.
-But I just want to point out that the cost is not extraordinary and the threshold levels have not been met in futures, subsequently closed.
-The threshold amount in futures has not been met but still open except for one product, Eurodollars.
+But I just want to point out that the cost is not extraordinary, and the threshold levels have not been met in futures, subsequently closed.
+The threshold amount in futures has not been met but still open except for warm product euro dollars.
 Does that help you?

 speaker